Created: February 7, 2019 | Updated: February 7, 2019

 Used On - select to check all boxes in the Plot column of the listed layers that are used in the design.

 The above Plot Layers selections can also be accessed from the right-click menu.

 Any invalid layers (violating layers) in the layer stack are displayed in red.

-This tab of the dialog includes the relevant drill files that will be generated for the current board design which can be selected for generation on an individual or group basis.
+This tab includes the relevant drill files that will be generated for the current board design that can be selected for generation on an individual or group basis.

 File Name – the individual Drill output file name constructed to comply with the Gerber X2 standard.

 Layer Drill Pair – the Layer Drill Pair that is associated with the drill holes file.